What is a PMO? Project management office guide

 • Establishes organization-wide project management standards

-• Increases operational efficiency by standardizing and streamlining processes
+• Increases efficiency by optimizing resources and reducing costs

 Read: How to improve operational efficiency